thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - Medium-Complexity question: How are ABC transporters involved in the movement of cuticle-related compounds?

-- High-Complexity question: Can you describe the transcriptional regulation of lipid transfer proteins in plants?
+- High-Complexity question: Can you describe what is known about the transcriptional regulation of lipid transfer proteins in plants?

 - Can you explain - Conceptual: I don't understand the following passage, can you summarize it in simple terms?